 - Home equity

 If you are asking for a large sum, the lender will ask for collateral, oftentimes, your home.
 So, home ownership increases your chances of getting the debt consolidation loan approved.
 A $60,000 home equity consolidates up to $50,000 in debt.
 Online debt consolidation reviews will guide you in finding the best plans where you’ll use your home as collateral.
+If you are at the age of 62 or older and are considering a reverse mortgage, make yourself updated of the rates and programs using a reverse mortgage calculator.

 - Overall stability